hvijaycse/SMART-HELMET-IOT/README.rst

 SMART-HELMET-IOT is developed in such a way that it can be easily integrated with all the current operating vehicles and helmet, so there is no need to buy a totally new helmet or a new vehicle.

-SMART-HELMET-IOT is also feasible and will cost less than 300 rupees for the whole model.
+SMART-HELMET-IOT is also feasible and will cost less than 300 rupees for the whole system.